-Alkalinity load = 58 lbs/day
+Alkalinity load = 46 lbs/day

 Pine Run Stream Capture is located in Section 14 of Salt Lick Township in Perry County and lies within the 14-digit HUC unit #05030204070030.
 The site is located in Pine Run subwatershed near Sulphur Springs.
 There are three subsidence features at the project site.
 The design was completed by ODNR-DMRM for a cost of \$36,544.
 The treatment approach is to create a natural stream channel for fresh water, divert flow into a new channel and to close stream captures and subsidence features to reduce flow into the deep mine.
-Currently 173 acres of surface water drains into the deep mine complex creating acid mine drainage that discharges, down-dip at mine portals and seeps.
-The goal of the design is to prevent stream flow into the mine complex

-Py-76 to reduce flow at down-dip discharges and add alkaline water into Pine Run.
-Major considerations for this design are to minimize impact to large trees, use a natural stream design and minimize impact on a county road.
-The construction for this project will be completed by Maiden and Jenkins for a cost of \$67,000.
-Expected completion date is 4/30/2007.
-The major responsibility of the construction company will be to close three subsidence features and create natural channel for positive drainage to Pine Run.
+Currently 138 acres of surface water drains into the deep mine complex creating acid mine drainage that discharges, down-dip at mine portals and seeps.
+The goal of the design is to prevent stream flow into the mine complex Py-76 to reduce flow at down-dip discharges and add alkaline water into Pine Run.
+Major considerations for this design were to minimize impact to large trees, use a natural stream design and minimize impact on a county road.
+The construction for this project was completed by Maiden and Jenkins for a cost of \$67,000.
+The major responsibility of the construction company was to close three subsidence features and create natural channel for positive drainage to Pine Run.
 The funding sources for this project are ODNR-DMRM for design and OEPA 319 and ODNR-DMRM for construction.